noviluni/Digoo/README.md

 ## Next/TODO

-It could be nice to implement a way to take an snapshot.
-Some code is written and commented.

-I would like also to hide VLC error messages.
+I would like to hide VLC error messages.

 ## License